 - although the decrease registered during 2016 in international fuel oil prices have positively impacted on the average purchase price paid to generators, the current electricity generation mix remains subject to the volatility of fuel prices, which has been partially offset by the PetroCaribe Agreement; - the high prices of electricity resulting from the fact that in 2015 the distribution companies purchased 31.8% of their electricity under contracts using the price of Fuel Oil #6 as an index to calculate the price they pay to the generators.
 Under these contracts, the purchase price is determined by a formula that takes into account different cost factors in a way that generally results in high electricity prices.
 In addition, distribution companies buy an additional 27.9% of electricity in the spot market, where prices are even higher because of the impact of inefficient generators that drive costs up.
-By mid-2016, however, the prices in the spot market decreased due to lower international oil prices and the termination of the Acuerdo de Madrid, which helped stabilize the price of electricity; - the reduction in Fuel Oil #2 prices has helped to reduce a portion of the financial deficit and losses, however, there are still high financial losses caused by the payment terms agreed under the energy purchase contract signed between CDEEE and CESPM (Cogentrix), which is one of the largest power producers in the Dominican Republic.
-CDEEE and CESPM are considering an agreement for the conversion of a power station to natural gas from the more costly diesel fuel that it currently uses and an amendment to the existing energy purchase contract in order to reduce losses;
+By mid-2016, however, the prices in the spot market decreased due to lower international oil prices and the termination of the Acuerdo de Madrid, which helped stabilize the price of electricity; - the reduction in Fuel Oil #2 prices has helped to reduce a portion of the financial deficit and losses, however, there are still high financial losses caused by the payment terms agreed under the energy purchase contract signed between CDEEE and CESPM (Cogentrix), which is one of the largest power producers in the Dominican Republic;